EsshUwU/yolo_tracking/README.md

 ## Technical Details

 - Serial Communication: 9600 baud rate
-- Frame Width: 640 pixels
+- Frame Width: 640 pixels and can be scaled more
 - Servo Range: 0-180 degrees
-- Detection Confidence Threshold: 0.7
 - CUDA acceleration enabled for inference